geekepub/geekepub.github.io/_posts/2016-07-16-The-Moral-Sayings-of-Publius-Syrus.md

 113. To spare the guilty is to injure the innocent.

-114. The more skillfully the language of goodness is assumed^ the greater the depravity.
+114. The more skillfully the language of goodness is assumed, the greater the depravity.

 115. A good man's severity is next neighbor to justice.
-116.
- 116.
-A mean man's generosity is a generous man's meanness.

-117.
-A good man Iotos to sit at a good man's table.

-118.
-In the {>rcsence of a good man^ anger is speedily cooled.

-119.
-It is well to moor your bark with two anchors.

-120.
-Learn to see in another's calamity the ills which you should avoid.

-121.
-The good which is prevented is not annihilated.

-122.
-The slower to kindle; the more terrible the wrath of a generous soul.

-123.
-The good man never coquets with iniquity.

-124.
-Life is short; but its ills make it seem long.

-125.
-The bare recollection of anger kindles anger.

-126.
-There is no sight in the eye^ when the mind does not gaze.

-127.

-While teasing for homS; the camel lost his ears.

-128.
-He keeps furthest from danger who looks out while he is safe.

-129.
-A chaste wife rules her husband by deferring to his wishes.

-130.
-Misfortune sometimes visits him whom she has often passed by.

-22 THJB SAYINQS OF PUBMUS SYBU8.

-131.

-Trust no man as a friend till you have tried him.

-132.
-Beware of him who has once deceived you.

-133.
-You can never dispense with prudence.

-134.
-The wounds of conscience always leave a scar.

-135.
-The danger despised is the first to reach us.

-136.
-Falsities are quick to appear in their true character.

-137.
-We are anxious to avoid the &ults which we are ashamed to have committed.

-138.
-There is but a step between a proud man's glory and his disgrace.

-139.
-The joys of the worthless speedily turn to their own destruction.

-140.
-Oblivion is a guaranty against civil war.

-141.
-Make your beloved angry^ if you wish him to love you.

-142.
-The request of a master is a command.

-143.
-An agreeable companion on a journey is as good as a carriage.

-144.
-Society in shipwreck is a comfort to all

-145.
-Opn^pnialiiy of disposition is the strongest of ties.

-THE SATINGS OF PUBUUS SYBU8.
-28

-146.

-Consult your oonsdenoe; rather than popular opinion.

-147,

-Consider what you ought to say, and not what you think.

-148.
-You will gain your point better by moderation than anger.

-149.
-Many receive adrioO; few profit by it.

-150.
-We tolerate without rebuke the vices with which we have grown familiar.

-151.
-r Man's most prudent counselor is time.
-"^ 152.

-Wisdom had rather be buffeted than not be listened to.

-153.
-Folly had rather be unheard than be buffeted.

-154.
-It is hard to touch that which brings pain by mere contact.

-155.
-A god can hardly disturb a man truly happy.

-156.
-f Have courage; or cunning; when you deal with an enemy.

-157.
-It is folly to be too frank with impudent fiuniliarity.

-158.
-Let fly many arrowS; and no two will hit in the same place.

-159.
-He who longs for death; confesses that life is a fiulure.

-160.
-The sick man's intemperance makes the physician relentless.

-24 THE SAYINGS OF PUBLIUS SYRUS.

-161.

-^^ Beproaoh in misfortune is an unseasonable cruelty.
+ 116. A mean man's generosity is a generous man's meanness.

+117. A good man Ioves to sit at a good man's table.

+118. In the presence of a good man, anger is speedily cooled.

+119. It is well to moor your bark with two anchors.

+120. Learn to see in another's calamity the ills which you should avoid.

+121. The good which is prevented is not annihilated.

+122. The slower to kindle; the more terrible the wrath of a generous soul.

+123. The good man never coquets with iniquity.

+124. Life is short; but its ills make it seem long.

+125. The bare recollection of anger kindles anger.

+126. There is no sight in the eye, when the mind does not gaze.

+127. While teasing for horns; the camel lost his ears.

+128. He keeps furthest from danger who looks out while he is safe.

+129. A chaste wife rules her husband by deferring to his wishes.

+130. Misfortune sometimes visits him whom she has often passed by.

+131. Trust no man as a friend till you have tried him.
+	未经考验，不要把别人当朋友。

+132. Beware of him who has once deceived you.

+133. You can never dispense with prudence.

+134. The wounds of conscience always leave a scar.

+135. The danger despised is the first to reach us.

+136. Falsities are quick to appear in their true character.

+137. We are anxious to avoid the faults which we are ashamed to have committed.

+138. There is but a step between a proud man's glory and his disgrace.

+139. The joys of the worthless speedily turn to their own destruction.

+140. Oblivion is a guaranty against civil war.

+141. Make your beloved angry, if you wish him to love you.

+142. The request of a master is a command.

+143. An agreeable companion on a journey is as good as a carriage.

+144. Society in shipwreck is a comfort to all.

+145. Congeniality of disposition is the strongest of ties.

+146. Consult your conscience, rather than popular opinion.

+147. Consider what you ought to say, and not what you think.

+148. You will gain your point better by moderation than anger.

+149. Many receive advice; few profit by it.

+150. We tolerate without rebuke the vices with which we have grown familiar.

+151. Man's most prudent counselor is time.

+152. Wisdom had rather be buffeted than not be listened to.

+153. Folly had rather be unheard than be buffeted.

+154. It is hard to touch that which brings pain by mere contact.

+155. A god can hardly disturb a man truly happy.

+156. Have courage, or cunning, when you deal with an enemy.

+157. It is folly to be too frank with impudent familiarity.

+158. Let fly many arrows, and no two will hit in the same place.

+159. He who longs for death; confesses that life is a failure.

+160. The sick man's intemperance makes the physician relentless.

+161. Reproaoh in misfortune is an unseasonable cruelty.

 162.
 It is barbarity; not courage^ that can slay babes.